Vielheim/CleanCheeks/README.md

 ### Backend

+1. Setup a `postgres` database on your local machine.
+2. Create a `.env` file in `/backend` to store credentials for postgres.
+Refer to [backend/.env.sample](backend/.env.sample) for more
-1. Install npm packages using `npm i`.
+3. Install npm packages using `npm i`.
-2. Run the backend service using `npm run dev`.
+4. Run the backend service using `npm run dev`.

 ## Members